 To increase state capacity and build the republican state, modern societies will have to rely on politicians, civil servants, and citizens who are ready to participate in the political process, endowed with patriotism or civic virtues.
 Although concern for the protection of the res publica and civic participation are old phenomena, they became widespread - as a concern of the people and not only of the elites - only in the last quarter of the twentieth century.
 At the same time, the social-democratic state fell into crisis and market-oriented reforms became a central feature of globalization.

 Markets, whose role in resource allocation had been reduced during the era of the social-democratic state, gained a new primacy - but not to the extent that neo-liberals expected.
-Social rights, which came under severe attack during the neo-liberal wave, ended up being reaffirmed in almost all countries, as civil society rejected proposals for a minimal state.
+Social rights, which came under severe attack during the neo-liberal wave, resisted to it in almost all countries, as civil society rejected proposals for a minimal state.
 On the contrary, the role of the state in ensuring competitive markets, freedom, and social justice expanded.
-Instead of forcing its organization to return to bureaucratic public administration, consistent with the liberal state, or to the huge social bureaucracies developed by the social-democratic state, the state was involved in public management reform.
-And all this is possible if citizens, organized in civil society, are proving able to effectively take part in public affairs and to outline the framework of a participatory and republican democracy.
+Instead of forcing its organization to return to bureaucratic public administration, consistent with the liberal state, or to the huge social bureaucracies developed by the socialdemocratic state, the state was involved in public management reform.
+And all this is possible if citizens, organised in civil society, are proving able to effectively take part in public affairs and to outline the framework of a participatory and republican democracy.

-I say that the republican state will be democratic, liberal, and social; however, we know that republican, liberal, democratic, and socialist ideals have been historically in mutual conflict.
-In Chapter 4 I argued that, although liberal and democratic ideals clashed in early nineteenth century, they eventually turned out to be compatible when liberals and democrats gave up their radical views.
-In the previous chapter I discussed and argued for a social-liberal polity, showing that, if we define liberalism as the affirmation of civil rights, of individual liberty and property rights, of toleration and pluralism, and define socialism as the effective protection of social rights with a central concern for social justice, the two may be compatible.
-In this chapter I will begin by acknowledging the classic conflict between republican and liberal ideals, and between republican and democratic ones, but I will again conclude that they can be made and are being made compatible provided that these ideals are not adopted radically.
+I say that the republican state will be democratic, liberal, and social, but we know that these ideals have been historically in mutual conflict.
+Although liberal and democratic ideals clashed in early nineteenth century, they eventually turned out to be compatible when liberals and democrats gave up their radical views.
+If we define liberalism as toleration or pluralism, the affirmation of civil rights, and we exclude exacerbate individualism, and define socialism as the effective protection of social rights or a central concern for social justice, the two ideologies may be compatible.
+From now on, I will begin by acknowledging the classic conflict between republican and liberal ideals, and between republican and emocratic ones, but I will again conclude that they can be made and are being made compatible provided that these ideals are not adopted radically.
 More than that: I will say that to the modern republican state corresponds a more advanced form of representative democracy, namely, participatory, or deliberative democracy.

 This definition of the republican state is related to the classical republican tradition, but I don't claim that it is faithful to it.
 The Greek and Roman republics were a reality and an ideal.
 The eighteenth-century republicans had to combine the classical republican ideas with political liberalism - a philosophy based on an individualism that is often in contradiction with the idea of republic.
-As in early nineteenth century Benjamin Constant realized, the freedom of the "ancients" is different from the freedom of the "moderns".
+As in early nineteenth century Benjamin Constant realised, the freedom of the "ancients" is different from the freedom of the "moderns".
 The freedom of liberals is the right to do whatever you want provided it is not against the law; the republican freedom requires more; to be free the citizen must participate from public life and give priority to the public interest in relation to the private interest.
 The twenty-first century republican state will necessarily be a different reality, which requires new concepts and new theoretical considerations, which involves specific values or ideologies.